 The Ouachita National Recreation Trail, or simply Ouachita Trail, runs 223 miles across the Ouachita Mountains from Talimena State Park near Talihina Oklahoma to Pinnacle Mountain State Park near Little Rock Ark.
 See below for maps.
+Note that all coordinates below are using the WGS84 datum.

 - Section 1 – Talimena St Pk to Winding Stair campground – 23.7 miles.
 Apr ’15 trip (east of Deadman Gap).
 Apr ’15 trip (west of Deadman Gap).